Emma Comes in From the Cold - Cover

 We had a mini-celebration until everyone needed to leave.
 Stuart was gonna be late; he had gotten up early for a breakfast meeting but he rang up the others to explain.
 They were very understanding.

 My driver picked me up at the regular time and I spent time in thought on the way to the lab.
 And when I walked into the building, that’s when the real pandemonium broke out!
 It was such a whirlwind that I can’t recall very much detail.
 Everyone was so happy for me and so complimentary.
-I also learnt that three physics faculty members at JHU who had stellar international reps had been contacted by the Nobel Committee over the summer for their input on my work and they had been very supportive—they had attended my seminars.
+I also learnt that three physics faculty members at JHU, who had stellar international reps, had been contacted by the Nobel Committee over the summer for their input on my work and they had been very supportive—they had attended my seminars.
 And JHU had four physics prize winners in the past and several of the uni’s current faculty members were Nobel laureates too.
 Who knew?
 That many in one uni?
 Glad I decided to sign up here, then.

-Dr Wilson stopped by the lab and he put me in touch with two of the current laureates and they told me how they had handled the press when their prize had been publically announced.
+Dr Wilson stopped by the lab and he put me in touch with two of the current laureates and they told me how they had handled the press when their prize had been publicly announced.
 That was good information to have.

-At the embassy, I met with Anston and we worked out a press release and I made some notes for my opening statement (the other laureates’ advice: keep it really brief; let them ask the questions); then he rang up a few contacts and got a press conference arranged for 6 pm that evening.
+At the embassy, I met with Anston and we worked up a press release and I made some notes for my opening statement (the other laureates’ advice: keep it really brief; let them ask the questions); then he rang up a few contacts and got a press conference arranged for 6 p.m. that evening.
 Uncle George dropped into Anston’s office and greeted me with, well, you know.
 And a big hug.

 “ ... yes, Marie Curie was only five feet tall.
 She won her second prize in 1911; that’s over a hundred years ago.
 I’ve got her beat by a whole inch and a half.”